Refinance Home Loan Singapore: When & How in 2026 | Nexus

 Worked Example: S$700K Refinance

-Even comparing against the previous 2.05% rate (not the board rate), the saving is roughly S$200/month.
-With the bank subsidy covering legal fees, break-even on the valuation alone is about 2 months.
+Even measured against the previous 2.05% rate rather than the board rate, the saving is roughly S$200/month.
+With the subsidy covering legal fees, break-even on the valuation alone is about 2 months.
 Past that, every month is pure saving.

 What Can Reduce Your Savings